bendalab/plottools/docs/scalebars.md

 scalebar is on the 'left' or on the 'right' of the horizontal scalebar.
 Vertical alignment (`va`) determines whether the anchor point and the horizontal scalebar are at the 'top' or 'bottom' of the vertical scalebar.
+Again, `hat` and `vat` allow to control the position of the annotation texts relative to the scalebars.
 In the figure the position of the scalebar, the anchor point, is shown as a red circle.

 ![pos](figures/scalebars-pos.png)